 The U.S. Army Corps of Engineers, New England District, is seeking public comment on the Proposed Plan for Environmental Restoration for the Tidal Flats and Outfall-008 drainage ditch sediments, a preferred mechanical dredging and on-site beneficial re-use of sediments alternative, at the Stratford Army Engine Plant Site in Stratford, CT.

-A public comment period will run through December 13, 2019 and during this time, the public is encouraged to submit any comments on the Proposed Plan to USACE.
+A public comment period will run through December 13, 2019 and during this time, the public is encouraged to submit any comments on the Proposed Plan, USACE said.

 They will host a Public Meeting on Tuesday, December 10, 2019 beginning at 6:30 p.m. in the Baldwin Center located at 1000 West Broad Street, Stratford, to present the Proposed Plan and take public comments.